Alternative approach to time-delay interferometry with optical frequency comb: Conclusion

 Previous research~\cite{Tinto2015,Tan2022} established the modified TDI frameworks using OFCs.
 These efforts focused on how the in-band laser and clock noises appear in the interferometric phase measurements when OFC's are incorporated.

 In contrast, the alternative approach presented in this paper utilizes the carrier-carrier beatnotes to extract the time derivative of the pseudoranges, which is enabled by the coherence between the beam carriers and the OFC-derived onboard clock signals.
-Compared with the EOM-based metrology adopted by LISA, this approach can be conceptually interpreted as the replacement of the clock sideband-sideband beatnote with the carrier-carrier beatnote after proper treatment.
-Hence, no change in the classical TDI formulation is required.
+Compared with the EOM-based metrology adopted by LISA, this approach can be conceptually interpreted as the replacement of the clock sideband-sideband beatnote with the carrier-carrier beatnote after proper processing in \cref{eq:bardotd_leftright_taui}.
+Hence, this approach preserves the conventional TDI formalism.
 Furthermore, the time derivative of the pseudoranges includes not only the in-band stochastic jitter but also the clock frequency offset, the Doppler effect, and their slow drift.
 Therefore, this study is expected to help fully leverage the technological advantages of incorporating OFCs in space-based GW detectors.
+The two approaches are compared in~\cref{tab:comparison}.

 To extract the time derivative of the pseudoranges from the carrier-carrier beatnotes, we need to identify the OFC mode numbers, as formulated in \cref{sub:pseudorange}.
 In the experiment in \cref{sub:result}, we achieve this by fitting the comb mode integers such that the residual peak of the injected laser frequency tone at \SI{1.0}{\Hz} is minimized.
 Once identified, this process does not have to be repeated unless the OFC feedback loops are broken.
 We successfully synchronize the two separate phase measurement systems by an accuracy better than \SI{0.47}{\nano\second}, which achieves the \SI{3.3}{\nano\second} performance requirement of LISA.
 The experiment also demonstrates the suppression of the in-band stochastic jitter down to our testbed sensitivity below the LISA performance level of \SI{15}{\pm\prtHz}.